The Rug Seller’s Guide On How A Rug Is Made

 For Flokati rugs, they have specifications of how a rug is made to earn the name.
 Before weaving begins, the yarn needs to be washed under pressurised water to get its distinctive soft fluff and pile rather than a normal woollen feel.
 Traditionally it is washed for 40 hours under a waterfall of the Pindus mountains to cleanse and shrink the yarn to soften it this way.

-The yarn is then made to create long loops and sheared, similarly to the hand tufted method.
-The ‘Flokati’ rug has gained popularity in recent years, and since 1966 the Greek government laid out specifications for the rug to meet to be named an authentic Flokati.
+The yarn is then made to create long loops and sheared, similarly to the hand-tufted method.
+The ‘Flokati’ rug has gained popularity in recent years.
+Since 1966 the Greek government laid out specifications for the rug to meet to be named an authentic Flokati.
 It must be washed under pressured water, and contain a minimum amount of 1800 grams of pure wool.

 The process of weaving can be a complicated idea to grasp, with all the intricacies of each process that have developed over thousands of years.

-Rugs can vary from country to country through weaving practises differing geographically, and even from what material they are made from can make a significantly different end product.
+Rugs can vary from country to country through weaving practices differing geographically.
+Even from what material they are made from can make a significantly different end product.

 If you want a better idea about materials and what they mean.
 Have a read of our blog posts on how to choose a rug for your living room or hallway.

 Hopefully, you’ve found our guide helpful to start to understand the more technical side of rugs and how they’re made.
 If there’s anything you want to know more about, let us know in the comments!